• Skip to main content

 Finally, the seminar also features an interactive discussion on future direction, delving into visionary perspectives where human biology is recapitulated and simulated with ever-increasing fidelity to support the next generation of medicine development.

-• Application of machine learning tools to pre-optimize MPS assays to enhance predictability, and time and cost efficiency.
+• Application of existing data to pre-optimize MPS assays to enhance predictability, time and cost efficiency.

-• Translation of MPS-derived pharmacokinetic (PK) parameter into clinical predictions using physiologically based pharmacokinetic (PBPK) modeling
+• Translation of MPS-derived pharmacokinetic (PK) parameters using mechanistic modeling.

 Join the discussion and enjoy a complimentary lunch on us!